Individual action on climate change: Air transport

-Home energy, landscaping and consumption
+Home energy and landscaping

 Reducing home energy use through measures such as insulation, better energy efficiency of appliances, cool roofs, heat reflective paints, lowering water heater temperature, and improving heating and cooling efficiency can significantly reduce an individual's carbon footprint.
-After home insulation and ventilation has been checked, replacing a failed gas boiler with a heat pump can be considered, especially in climates where both heating and cooling are required.
+After home insulation and ventilation has been checked, replacing a failed gas boiler with a heat pump makes a considerable difference, especially in climates where both heating and cooling are required.

 In addition, the choice of energy used to heat, cool, and power homes makes a difference in the carbon footprint of individual homes.
 Many energy suppliers in various countries worldwide have options to purchase part or pure "green energy" (usually electricity but occasionally also gas).
 These methods of energy production emit almost no greenhouse gases once they are up and running.

 Installing rooftop solar, both on a household and community scale, also drastically reduces household emissions, and at scale could be a major contributor to greenhouse gas abatement.

 Low energy products and consumption

 Labels, such as Energy Star in the US, can be seen on many household appliances, home electronics, office equipment, heating and cooling equipment, windows, residential light fixtures, and other products.
 Energy star is a program in the U.S. that promotes energy efficiency.
 When buying air conditioning the choice of coolant is important.

 Carbon emission labels describe the carbon dioxide emissions created as a by-product of manufacturing, transporting, or disposing of a consumer product.
-Environmental Product Declarations (EPD) "present transparent, verified and comparable information about the life-cycle environmental impact of products."
+Environmental Product Declarations (EPD) "present transparent, verified and comparable information about the life-cycle environmental impact of products".
 These labels may help consumers choose lower energy products.

 Converting appliances such as stoves, water heaters and furnaces from gas to electric reduces emissions of CO_{2} and methane.

 Landscape and gardens

-Protecting forests and planting new trees contributes to the absorption of carbon dioxide from the air.
-There are many opportunities to plant trees in the yard, along roads, in parks, and in public gardens.
-In addition, some charities plant fast-growing trees—for as little as $US0.10 per tree—to help people in tropical developing countries restore the productivity of their lands.

-Turfgrass lawns can contribute to climate change through the impacts of fertilizers, herbicides, irrigation, and gas-powered lawnmowers and other tools; depending on how lawns are managed, the impact of emissions from maintenance and chemicals may outweigh any carbon sequestration from the lawn.
-Reducing irrigation, reducing chemical use, planting native plants or bushes, and using hand tools can all reduce the climate impact of lawns.